dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 ```

 ## Docker Compose
-Creating a `docker-compose.yml` file lets us spin up multiple containers with specified configuration.
-It's great for development and sharing container configurations.
+Creating a `docker-compose.yml` file lets us spin up multiple containers with the specified configuration.
+It's great for development and to share container configurations.
 We can create containers from images on Docker Hub or a based on a Dockerfile.

 ```
 version: "3.7"